-Arizona has some of the most homeschool-friendly education regulations of any state in America.
+Arizona has some of the most homeschool-friendly education regulations of any state in the United States of America.
 The state has no requirements for school accreditation, no requirements for licensing, no requirements for teacher certification; no requirements for approval, and testing of homeschooled children is not required during the time the student is receiving homeschool instruction.
 However, it is important to remember that home schooling is under the jurisdiction of each Arizona County for each homeschool within its borders, so requirements may vary somewhat from county-to-county.
 (NOTE: According to A.R.S. §15-802, enrollment in and attendance at a public charter school or virtual academy is not considered to be “homeschooling” in Arizona.)

 Arizona defines “home education” as the parent-taught, family financed, education of a child at home.
 According to Arizona education law, “homeschoolers are parents or legal guardians who choose to educate their own children at home in at least the required subjects of reading, grammar, math, science and social studies.”
 (A.R.S. §15-802)

 Arizona Revised Statutes §15.802.G.2-3 defines “homeschool” as a “nonpublic school conducted primarily by the parent, guardian or other person who has custody of the child, or nonpublic instruction provided in the child’s home.”
 The same regulation identifies a “private school” as a “nonpublic institution, other than the child’s home, where academic instruction is provided for at least the same number of days and hours each year as a public school.”
 (NOTE: Arizona public school attendance is required for at least 180 days each year.
 However, the compulsory attendance requirement does not apply to homeschools.)